Property & Ownership

 - Who is Holar Developments?

-Holar Developments is managing the development and planning initiative for the Mill Site property.
-Holar Developments is 100% owned by Timber Investments Ltd., with the same family ownership as Tolko.
+Holar Developments is managing the development and planning initiative for the Mill Site Area Plan.
+Holar Developments is 100% owned by Timber Investments Ltd., with the same family ownership as Tolko Industries Ltd.

 - What is the history of mill operations on the Mill Site lands?